 - Go camping.
+Here’s a list of 50+ camping spots and holiday parks within a 3 hour drive of Newcastle.
 If you don’t have camping equipment, see if you can borrow some from friends to try out the camping experience first.

 - Consider alternative accommodation.
 YHA offers affordable hostel accommodation for families while National Parks and Wildlife Service have cabins and camping grounds.